 With Veganuary over for 2020, it is natural to reflect on the future of veganism and wonder what that future looks like.
-Veganuary this year was a resounding success with over 400,000 people signing up.
+Veganuary appears to have been a success this year with over 400,000 people signing up.
 But where does veganism go from here?
 More importantly, when will the world become vegan?

 Is the Future Vegan?

-The world is very likely to become vegan eventually, and even many non-vegans do admit this when pressed.
-But, as with many issues pertaining to veganism, its futurology also requires balanced consideration and the right mental attitude: the transition to a vegan world will be a very long one; nonetheless, in our own lifetime we will continue to see change, and that change will continue to become gradually more and more substantial.
+It seems perfectly plausible and realistic that the world will become vegan eventually, and even many non-vegans do admit this when pressed.
+But, as with many issues pertaining to veganism, its futurology also requires balanced consideration and the right mental attitude: the transition to a vegan world will be a very long one spanning many generations; nonetheless, in our own lifetime we will continue to see change, and that change will continue to become gradually more and more substantial.

 As with historical reflection, seeing the world in transition through the narrative arc of our own lives helps us to see where its final destination will lie in the future.
 So, simply observing the increased popularity of plant-based products, the glacial but progressive change in attitudes, and the increased discussion of pertinent ethical and environmental concerns, should be cause for hope.